The Classic Bacon, Egg, and Cheese Sandwich

 Tweet This

 • Roll of choice – The perfect breakfast sandwich is made on a roll.
-I love ciabatta rolls, but you can use any rolls you like.
+A classic deli roll is, well, classic, but I also love ciabatta rolls.
+Use any rolls you like, seeded or unseeded.
 Make sure to toast the bread with a bit of butter for extra crunchy deliciousness.

 • Butter

-• Bacon – You can fry it up in the pan, as directed below, or cook your bacon in the oven.
+• Bacon – You can fry up crispy strips of bacon in the pan, as directed below, or cook your bacon in the oven.

 • Eggs – Cook the eggs like an omelet, or try this easy oven-cooked egg trick if you like.

-• Cheese – Choose from cheddar, Havarti, Monterey Jack, Pepper Jack, or good old American — any cheese you like will work.
+• Cheese – Choose from cheddar, Havarti, Monterey Jack, Pepper Jack, or good old American — any cheese you like will work, and the cheese melts into the hot eggs in the skillet.

 • SrirachaTo taste.
 This is optional but highly recommended.